GulshanJha00/GSAP-Project-1-CustomCursor/README.md

 How To Make It?
 There's a small documentation given below with step by step approach just follow it.

+Step 1:-
-Step 1:- Create html, css, js.
+Create html, css, js.
 Create boiler plate and add GSAP cdn

+Step 2:-
+create a div #cursor with CSS :- h,w-20px, bg-white, border -50% position fixed  so that it will be on screen even if screen scrolls

+Step 3:-
-Step 2:- Create div name main with css h,w-100%, bg-black.
+Create another div #main below #cursor with css h,w-100%, bg-black.
 Add flex property and do its child center

-Step 3:- Make another div cursor above div :- h,w-20px, bg-white, border -50%
-position fixed  so that it will be on screen even if screen scrolls
+Step 4:-
+Select #main using query Selector(in script.js) and assign it to var main.
+Similarly do it for cursor

-Select main from dom and save as main and then same as cursor. add event in main click and check log as clicked and mousemove pass dets as function and check the cords then go for dets.x and dets.y to check whats happening on x and y
+add event in main click and check log as clicked and mousemove pass dets as function and check the cords then go for dets.x and dets.y to check whats happening on x and y